About

 Fiona’s unique research

-• Historical patterns in general paranormal research.
+- Historical patterns in general paranormal research.
 For Fiona, this started with her discovery of the connection between Abner Cook, Shoal Creek, and Austin, Texas’ many haunted buildings.
 Since then, Fiona has been a leading researcher in historical and geographical patterns.
-Those might explain why some sites are haunted and others aren’t.
+Those might explain why some sites seem haunted but others don’t.
+(And yes, many of those hauntings might related to infrasound, but why spoil the intrigue?)

 Fiona’s notes for those who speculate about her name: The Broome (also Broom, Brome, Brougham) surname may come from the broom plant, of the Genisteae family.